bitovi/hatchify/README.md

 }
 ```

-`EmptyList` will accept any custom component that is passed in as its children.
+`Empty` will accept any custom component that is passed in as its children.
 ![Alt text](doc/attachments/customNoRecords.png)

 ## Adding checkboxes to the list